(Important information for all considering taking part)

 3. CHECK WHETHER A COPY OF YOUR PASSPORT IS REQUIRED.

-4. ALWAYS put your Masters Club on the form.
+4. ALWAYS put your UKA registration number on the form.

 6. Check your travel arrangements and Insurance.